 - Presidio of Santa Barbara - this historical fortress includes El Cuartel - one of the oldest buiuldings in California, constructed by Spanish in 1782.

-Architecture of 20th and 21st century
+Architecture of the 20th and 21st centuries

 - Eames House - early example of modern architecture.
 This private house was constructed in 1949, designed by its owners Charles and Ray Eames.